Nikolasel/EAuthenticator/README.md

 The flatpak file will be in the directory release-builds/installers

 ### Build for Windows
-Note: Build this on Windows.
+**Note: Build this on Windows.**

-8. Run the following command to package a executable
+8. Run the following command to build executables
     ```
     npm run package-win
     ```